How to get Employees to Care About Your Employee Advocacy Programme

 Acknowledgement goes a long way

-It’s important to measure and communicate the results of your programme with your employees.
+It’s important to measure and communicate the results of your program with your employees.
 This way, they can see the impact of their efforts.

 And a little acknowledgement goes a long way.
 If your advocates know that they are making a difference and that you appreciate them for this, they’re more likely to stay involved and keep sharing.